 This post may contain affiliate links.
 Please see our disclosure here.

-A faux flocked Christmas tree is the perfect type of tree if you are looking for an authentic classy beachy themed tree.
+A faux flocked Christmas tree is the perfect type of tree if you are looking for an authentic classy beach theme tree.
 The faux white snow adds a real life feel as if the tree was just cut down from a snow filled forest.
-Elegant white christmas tree decor also looks beautiful hung on a flocked tree.

-Mixing in blue (like these), white (these are gorgeous!) or sand colored Christmas ornament tree balls are fairly inexpensive and a great way to fill a tree.
-I like to hang the larger ball ornaments (like these glass floats) towards the center of the tree and the smaller ornaments towards the outside.
+Mixing in blue (like these), white (these are gorgeous!) or sand colored Christmas ornament tree balls are fairly inexpensive and a great way to fill a tree and get a coastal look.
+I like to hang the larger ball ornaments (like these sea glass floats) towards the center of the tree and the smaller ornaments towards the outside.

 I love how the white ceramic seahorse and seashell ornaments coordinate with the light blue ornament balls wrapped in a jute netting.
-Jute and sisal are two organic textures that are a must when it comes to coastal Christmas decorating.
+Jute and sisal are two organic textures that are a must when it comes to a Christmas coastal vibe.

 To keep our beach themed Christmas tree classic and classy, I stayed with very light colored tones all within the white, blue and sand/brown color theme.